Stacey Lapuk, ASID

 - Artwork or photos are framed and hung with thought.

 - Nice dishes, glasses, towels and sheets are all the little things that make a house a home.

 - Your home functions properly – you have enough room for the number of guests or family you would typically host, you have enough storage and closet space, you’re attentive to where outlets need to be (under the sofa, for example, to accommodate side table lamps), and (for we’re all growing a bit older), handles that are levers, rather than knobs and low-slip flooring.

 - There’s a perfectly comfortable spot for you to decompress.

 - There’s a perfectly wonderful spot for you to entertain romantic partners.

 If children are in the picture, making the transition for them as seamless as possible is a priority.
-This means designing a home where they can feel, well, at home.
-Not in their Dad’s old dorm room, but rather in the sort of place they’ve been used to.
+This means designing a new home interior where they can feel, well, at home.
+Not in their Dad’s old dorm room, or where Mom may feel alone, but rather in the sort of place they’ve been used to.

 A home becomes special when it becomes an extension of the person(s) who live in it.
 An interior should be like a perfectly tailored suit: It should fit your lifestyle well, make you feel great, and hint a little about who you are on the inside.